learn-academy-2023-bravo/week-1-assessment-dmooredidit/interview-questions.md

 3. What is an index?
 What is the difference between index and value?

-Your answer: index is a place. is you count the index, you will be counting character spacing including the blank spaces
+Your answer: starting at 0, an index is simply the space that is "taken up" and is housing to a value.
+            Value is the actual data that lives in the index space.
+            Ex. [marcus, dandre, bobby, joshua, jose, jr,] ^
+Index: 1
+Value: dandre

-Researched answer:
+Researched answer: Arrays are

 4. Compare and contrast arrays and strings.
 Please include ways in which they are the same and ways in which they are different.